103rd Attack Squadron: Airborne forward air control

-Ground Support
+Ground support

-In 1996, the 111th FW pilots transitioned from the OA-10 AFAC mission to the universal A-10 "attack" mission.
+In 1996, the squadron's pilots transitioned from the OA-10 AFAC mission to the universal A-10 "attack" mission.
 Now the pilots' primary task was to provide Close Air Support (CAS) for joint service ground forces, as well as performing AFAC and CSAR duties as before.
-This change to the normal A-10 role aligned the wing with all the other A-10 units in the active duty and Air Reserve Component (ARC).
+This change to the normal A-10 role aligned the wing with all the other A-10 units in the active duty and Air Reserve Component.

-The second 111th FW deployment to Ahmad al-Jaber Air Base occurred in 1999, again to support joint combat flight operations for Operation Southern Watch over Iraq.
+The second squadron deployment to Ahmad al-Jaber Air Base occurred in 1999, again to support joint combat flight operations for Operation Southern Watch over Iraq.
 Missions included Combat Search and Rescue alert, Kill Box flights over Iraq, Airborne Forward Air Control and joint training missions over Kuwait.
 Use of the A-10 was more limited than before, due to the aircraft's relative lack of precision weapon capability [except the AGM-65 Maverick air-to-ground tactical missile].